Continuing and Transfer Student Admissions

 Transfer Students

-• All application steps must be submitted at least 2 weeks prior to SOAR date
+• All application steps must be submitted at least 1 week prior to your SOAR date

 • Applications not received by this deadline will not be considered and students are then encouraged to apply as continuing students using the guidelines below.